vilyLei/voxwebgpu/README.md

 # voxwebgpu
-A lightweight webgpu computing and 2d/3d rendering system
+A lightweight WebGPU computing and 2d/3d rendering system